 • Run fetching and updating processes at regular intervals to bring the latest data to its clients

 Getting an offer to work with a bellwether company such as DMV.ORG was a great opportunity for our team to make its mark.
-The company wanted to add a service on its roster – a service to help its clients find the latest information from any government DMV office across 50 states.
-The company figured that it would be a great add on for its customers as they would be spared from the hassle of visiting multiple websites frequently.
+The company wanted to add a service to its roster – a service to help its clients find the latest information from any government DMV office across 50 states.
+The company figured that it would be a great add-on for its customers as they would be spared from the hassle of visiting multiple websites frequently.

 In our parlance, we employed a solution which we call ‘scraping’.
-Scraping is a technique to collect text-based content from different web sources and aggregating it in one place.
-Our engineers built a regular expression tool that scrapes DMV location / office time details/ updates across all state DMV websites and displays it on DMV.ORG.
-The tool runs automatically everyday and collects relevant, up to date information.
+Scraping is a technique to collect text-based content from different web sources and aggregate it in one place.
+Our engineers built a regular expression tool that scrapes DMV location/office time details/ updates across all state DMV websites and displays it on DMV.ORG.
+The tool runs automatically every day and collects relevant up-to-date information.